-Keep in mind : Liver is a concentrated source of Vitamin A so to avoid toxicity limit your liver portions to 200g per week.
+NOTE : Liver is a concentrated source of Vitamin A so to avoid toxicity limit your liver portions to 200g per week.

-A side note for Athletes: Liver maybe just what you need to add to your diet to go the extra mile!
+Athletes Listen Up!!…..
+Liver maybe just what you need to add to your diet to go the extra mile!

 According to the Weston A. Price Foundation “The anti-fatigue factor of liver was described by Benjamin K. Ershoff, PhD, in a July 1951 article published in the Proceedings for the Society for Experimental Biology and Medicine.